 While there are a number of ways to measure client retention in your practice in a way that’s most suitable for your specific needs, the general rule is this:

 Knowing the importance of retention isn’t enough, though.
-Without proper strategies and efforts to increase and maintain client retention, you might find that some of your clients don’t return after one or two sessions.
+Without proper strategy and efforts to increase and maintain client retention, you might find that some of your clients don’t return after one or two sessions.

 So, what are some of the reasons your clients might not be returning?
 From our experience working with private practice owners and allied health practitioners, below are the common mistakes that practitioners make which can significantly impact retention.